getsolus/help-center-docs/docs/packaging/prepare-for-packaging.md

 gh repo clone packages ~/solus-packages
 ```

-## Initialize git hooks
+## Initialize git hooks for linting

+The process of checking whether package recipes have issues is sometimes referred to as _linting_.

-Initialize Git hooks for working with the repository by running:
+Initialize Git hooks that call the linting scripts for working with the repository by running:

 ```
 go-task -d ~/solus-packages init
 ```

+Using git hooks means that linting happens automatically whenever you try to commit changes.

-This makes it easy to create commits in the correct format, and will warn you about issues with changes you commit.
+Thus, this makes it easy to create commits in the correct format, and will warn you about issues with changes you commit.

 ## Set up repository helper functions (optional)